 The Municipal Association AGM - 24th May at the Glen Helen Hotel 7pm for 7 30.
 Cost – £19.45 per person – to be paid before 15th May.
-Mr Gunn, Mr Cain and Mrs Kelly to attend.
+PG and GK to attend.

 m) Southern Swimming Pool

-Mr Radcliffe said that there was nothing to report.
+Mr Radcliffe said that the next meeting was the following evening.

 u) Unsightly buildings and land